The Wirral Ancient Egypt Society is a society dedicated to the furtherance of the knowledge of the history and culture of Ancient Egypt.

 We are extremely fortunate to be able to attract distinguished speakers, from museums and universities throughout the U.K. Current research is often presented.
 A lively question and answer session follows and is an enjoyable part of each meeting.
 Topics range from all periods of Egypt’s glorious past.
 We also encourage members to visit major exhibitions and attend study days.
 A Newsletter, which contains a synopsis of the recent lectures and items of interest, is produced three times a year.
 These are useful to members who may have missed lectures and also serve as a valuable reference.

 We have a small library relevant to Ancient Egypt and the books are available for members to borrow.
-Each year WAES awards a Bursary to an outstanding post graduate student attending the University of Liverpool.
+Each year WAES awards a Bursary to an outstanding post graduate student.